peterw35/oidc-aad-php-library/README.md

 ## Samples and Documentation
 The `samples` folder contains a sample implementation of the library demonstrating basic authentication in several different ways.

-## Community Help and Support
-We leverage [Stack Overflow](http://stackoverflow.com/) to work with the community on supporting Azure Active Directory and its SDKs, including this one!
-We highly recommend you ask your questions on Stack Overflow (we're all on there!)
-Also browse existing issues to see if someone has had your question before.

-We recommend you use the "adal" tag so we can see it!
-Here is the latest Q&A on Stack Overflow for ADAL: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

 ## Contributing
 All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can fork the repo and start contributing now.
-[More details](https://github.com/AzureAD/azure-activedirectory-library-for-php/blob/master/contributing.md) about contributing.
+[More details](https://github.com/jamesmcq/oidc-aad-php-library/blob/master/contributing.md) about contributing.

 ## License
 Copyright (c) Microsoft Corporation.
 Licensed under the MIT License.